gdkrmr/mcp-git-course/resources/lessons/02_basic-git-workflows/01_initializing.md

 ## Conclusion
 You have successfully initialized a Git repository and made your first commit.
 You are now ready to start tracking changes and collaborating using Git.

+## Questions
+1. Look at your folder.
+What new files and folders do you see?

 ## Additional Resources
 - [Git Official Documentation: git init](https://git-scm.com/docs/git-init)
 - [Pro Git Book: Getting Started](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics)